 Call a Pennsylvania Social Security Disability Lawyer at (888) 286-2850!

 You shouldn't have to jump through hoops to get the maximum disability benefits you deserve.
 Metzger Wickersham knows how to win benefits for people with many types of injuries and occupational illnesses.
 We will analyze your case under Social Security Regulations and gather medical evidence to support your claim.
 Let our firm help you cut through the government's red tape.

 Metzger Wickersham has been serving the needs of the injured throughout Pennsylvania for more than 130 years.
 We understand how frustrating and disheartening it can be to be denied the benefits you need and deserve, which is why we provide our clients with focused, zealous, results-oriented advocacy.
-We serve clients from locations in Harrisburg, York, Lancaster, Pottsville, Wilkes-Barre, and Shippensburg.
+We serve clients from locations in Harrisburg, Lancaster, Pottsville, Shippensburg, Wilkes-Barre, Williamsport, and York.